-A sample of the combined flyer/waste management plan form, and facility listing and map is included in Appendix C. R3 anticipates that finalization of this piece will occur in the next iteration of Zero Waste Marin's C&D efforts, involving participation of Zero Waste Marin, its Member Agencies, Marin County recycling facilities and haulers, the Marin Builders Association, and the Marin County Codes Advisory Board.
+A sample of the combined flyer/waste management plan form, and facility listing and map is included in Appendix C. R3 anticipates that finalization of this piece will occur in the next iteration of Zero Waste Marin's C&D efforts, involving participation of Zero Waste Marin, the Local Task Force (LTF) and LTF C&D Subcommittee, Zero Waste Marin's Member Agencies, Marin County recycling facilities and haulers, the Marin Builders Association, and the Marin County Codes Advisory Board.
 Several comments for improvement of the sample form have been received and should be considered prior to finalization and distribution of the forms to the Member Agencies, including: